-From the ‘Psycho’ section of the fully online My French Film Festival comes Moka, a subtly disquieting drama that sees two of France’s most revered actresses go tête-à-tête with highly satisfying results.
+One of the highlights of the Alliance Francaise French Film Festival is Moka, a subtly disquieting drama that sees two of France’s most revered actresses go tête-à-tête with highly satisfying results.

 The always fascinating Emmanuelle Devos plays Diane, a resident of Lausanne, Switzerland.
 In the opening scene she’s quietly banging her head against a window pane before slipping out of what seems to be some kind of sanatorium.

 It transpires that she lost her teenage son in a hit and run accident some months earlier.
-She and her husband have since separated and Diane, frustrated by the lack of any progress by the police to track down the driver, has hired a private detective.
+She and her husband Simon (Samuel Labarthe) have since separated and Diane, frustrated by the lack of any progress by the police to track down the driver, has hired a private detective.

 Given a short list of likely suspects, she soon hones in on the couple she believes are responsible for her son’s death.
 So begins the process of gaining the proof she needs before going to the police, although we’re never reassured that going to the police is part of her plan.

 The suspects in question are Marlene (Nathalie Baye) who was allegedly driving the car, and Michel (David Clavel), her younger partner, who is now selling it.
 Diane goes to the picturesque town of Evian where the couple live and insinuates herself on both of them, although neither is aware that the other has even met Diane.

 Diane gets especially close to Marlene.
 She introduces herself as Helene and says she’s a writer whose come to Evian to finish writing a book.
 Here her game plan seems to get muddied as her fascination for the couple grows.
 We’re never really sure how she plans on getting to the truth or what she’ll do once she has.
 All we know is that husband Simon is concerned for her state of mind.